bolt12/AbbrevMan.nvim/README.md

 * [To-Do](#-to-do)

 # 🎁 Features
-- Auto-correct spelling mistakes in both natural and programming languages.
-- Users can create personalized dictionaries.
+- Users can create custom dictionaries.
 - Users can override and delete elements in the built-in dictionaries.
 - Has commands to load and unload dictionaries at any given time.
 - Can be set to load or not at startup.